gcsizmadia/EgonsoftHU.Extensions.DependencyInjection.Autofac/README.md

 ## Introduction

-The motivation behind this project is to automatically discover and register all dependency modules in projects that are referenced by the startup project.
+The motivation behind this project is to automatically discover and register all dependency modules in projects that are referenced by the startup project and also being able to use `IConfiguration`, `IHostEnvironment` and even `IServiceCollection` instances as well.

 ## Releases